• Skip to primary navigation

 What is nutritional yeast?

 Nutritional yeast is often used in vegan and Whole30 recipes to add a cheesy flavor to dishes.
 It’s a deactivated yeast made from sugarcane and/or beet molasses.
-It’s a great source of B-vitamins and can typically be found in most grocery stores (may need to look in the specialty area).
+The fortified nutritional yeast is a great source of B-vitamins and can typically be found in most grocery stores (may need to look in the specialty area).
+If you have issues processing B-vitamins, you can find non-fortified versions online!

 Other recipes that use nutritional yeast: